minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-type  | The type of event to track('product' in this case) product_id | The unique identifier of the product you want us to track. associated_ids  | The array of associated products
+type  | The type of event to track('product' in this case) pid | Product ID.
+The unique identifier of the product you want us to track. associated_ids  | The array of associated products

 ### Associated IDs

 Array of associated products

-Example: [{id: product_id, sku: sku, price: price}, ....]
+Example: [{pid: pid, sku: sku, price: price}, ....]

 Parameter | Description
 --------- | -------------
-product_id | The unique identifier of the product of the product you want us to track. sku | The sku of the item price | The price of product
+pid | Product ID.
+The unique identifier of the product of the product you want us to track. sku | The sku of the item price | The price of product